 |Te Kauhua – school based action research||

 Te Kauhua is a project that supports school-based action research projects.
 These projects help schools and whānau to work together in ways that improve outcomes for Māori learners.
-Over the past seven years, more than 30 schools and 350 teachers, principals, and communities have participated in Te Kauhua.
+More than 30 schools and 350 teachers, principals, and communities have participated in Te Kauhua.

-For senior, middle leaders and teachers - Action research is a reflective process of progressive problem solving led by individuals working with others in teams or as part of a ‘community of practice’ to improve the way they address issues and solve problems.
+For senior, middle leaders and teachers – Action research is a reflective process of progressive problem solving led by individuals working with others in teams or as part of a "community of practice" to improve the way they address issues and solve problems.
 Schools’ projects are based on data they collect about their Māori learners.
 Projects may be curriculum-specific and/or of another nature that impacts on effective teaching.
 Schools support these projects by establishing an inclusive learning community, strong participatory leadership, and strong links to whānau.
-There is a range of case studies produced by the different schools available.
+A range of case studies produced by the different schools is available.

 |Te Kotahitanga – teacher intervention and leadership||

 Te Kotahitanga is a research and professional development programme that supports teachers to improve Māori students' learning and achievement, enabling teachers to create a culturally responsive context for learning which is responsive to evidence of student performance and understandings and enables school leaders, and the wider school community, to focus on changing school structures and organisations to more effectively support teachers in this endeavour.